ContainerSSH/containerssh.github.io/docs/development/getting-started.md

 ContainerSSH is a reasonably complex piece of software.
 It uses the built-in Go SSH library to create a server and the client libraries for Docker and Kubernetes to forward the data from the SSH channel to the standard input and output of the container.

-We have dedicated a [whole section](containerssh/) to understanding how SSH, and ContainerSSH in particular work.
+We have dedicated a [whole section](containerssh/index.md) to understanding how SSH and ContainerSSH in particular work.